getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 Use a cron job, which runs at some `interval` (e.g. 1 hour), that would select the finished replays from the last `interval`, aggregate them, and write them to a materialized view or some destination table.
 We then alter the index page to reflect two different dataset.
 The "live" dataset and the "video-on-demand" dataset.
 A "live" page would fetch replays from the last `interval`.
 A "video-on-demand" dataset would function similarly to the current replays index page however it would only contain data that has been aggregated by the cron job.

+The minimum time to backfill the entire dataset will be 15 minutes per billion rows (one insert per second at 10 segments per replay at 100k replays per batch) assuming single-threaded writes.
+Fan out reduces this problem but requires the use of asynchronous inserts.
+Querying 100k aggregated replays (1 million rows) is assumed to be a major source of delay in a single-threaded ingest environment.

 **Drawbacks**

 - Requires product changes.